wp-plugins/hide-update-reminder-message/readme.txt

 You can change the setting from the WordPress Admin to show the update reminder message will hide only for only non admin users or Admin to.

+For more information or any query please <a href="http://sumitbansal.com/wordpress-plugin/hide-update-reminder-message/">click here</a>

 == Installation ==

 Installation Instructions: